 Response to Product Accidents

-In the unlikely event of a quality accident and/or product liability accident involving the Company's products, a department that receives information is expected to immediately report the case to the Quality Management Department, Business Division and Corporate Social Responsibility Department.
-The Corporate Social Responsibility Department will establish the response level in accordance with the degree of severity and decide on the accident response methods.
-The Quality Management Department will investigate the cause and the Business Division will promote various initiatives, including responses.
+In the unlikely event of a quality accident and/or product liability accident involving the Company's products, the department that has received the information is expected to immediately report the case to the Quality Management Department, related business divisions and Compliance Department.
+The Compliance Department will decide on the accident response methods in accordance with its level of severity.
+The Quality Management Department will investigate the cause and the business divisions will promote various initiatives, including responses to the market.